zigmhount/pdlooper/README.md

 - Lv2 plugin host for synths and effects (Carla, Ardour, Non-Mixer)

 ## Current features
+The current minor version, while not ready for production, is considered "jammable" i.e. it can be used for basic jamming (but there are still many visual and audio glitches).
-- Record audio loops
+- Record audio tracks in stereo
-- Play audio loops (doesn't display the wave form to avoid the audio drop-out when resizing the array)
+- Loop audio tracks (doesn't display the wave form to avoid the audio drop-out when resizing the array)
 - Set tempo by tapping
-- Controllable via MIDI controller (I use an AKAI APC Mini with 8*8 buttons) including outgoing MIDI message to light up the controller's LEDs
+- Controllable via MIDI controller (I use an AKAI APC Mini with 8\*8 buttons) including outgoing MIDI message to light up the controller's LEDs
-- Save loops as wav files
+- Save tracks as wav files
+- configuration panel for every track:
-- select the output channels for each loop
+  - select the output channels
+  - change the name
+  - adjust volume and panning
+  - change the number of bars
+  - clear the track

 That's what it currently looks like:
 ![](screenshots/latest.png)